KrashKartMedia/plugins-admin-bar/readme.txt

 WordPress has the WP Admin Bar at the top of every site.
 On the front end of the site, you'll see the name of your site as a link to /wp-admin/.
 Under the Site Name, there is a sub-menu with quick links to the Dashboard, Themes, Widgets, and Menus.

+= How It Works on a Single Install =

+Install the plugin and click activate.
+In the WP Admin Bar, at the top of your WordPress Site, hover your mouse on the +New Menu Item.
+Inside is a list of the new things you can add to your site.
+You'll notice a menu item called "PLugins".
+Click to add a new plugin, or you can hover over the Plugins menu item and add a new plugin from the Popular, Recommended, and Favorites list.

+In the WP Admin Bar, find the menu item with the Site Title.
+It has a house icon to the left.
+Hover over the Site Title menu item and you'll now see "Plugins" included in this list as well.
+From here, you'll be able to see Active and Inactive plugins.

-= What shows up when the plugin is installed on a single install of WordPress? =
+= How It Works on a Multisite Install =

-Plugin Admin Bar adds a new menu item to the quick links sub-menu, called Plugins, for a single site install.

-The new menu item has it's own sub menu with quick links to Add a new plugin, add new popular plugin, add new recommended plugin, add new favorite plugin, view active plugins, and view inactive plugins.

-= What shows up when the plugin is installed on a multisite install of WordPress and I am a Super Admin? =

-Plugin Admin Bar adds two new menu item to the quick links sub-menu, called Plugins and Network Plugins, for a multisite install, as long as you are the Super Admin of the multisite network.

-The two new menu items have their own sub menu items with quick links to Add a new network plugin, add new popular plugin, add new recommended plugin, add new favorite plugin, view network active plugins, and view network inactive plugins, and view network must use plugins.
-You can also view plugins active or inactive for a single site.

-= What shows up when the plugin is installed on a multisite install of WordPress and I am an Admin? =

-If you are a single site admin, on multisite, you'll only see all plugins, active & inactive plugins in the dropdown menu item.

-See screenshots for more information.
+If you're a super admin (you can manage the entire site):

+Install the plugin and click activate.
+In the WP Admin Bar, at the top of your WordPress Site, hover your mouse on the +New Menu Item.
+Inside is a list of the new things you can add to your site.
+You'll notice a menu item called "PLugins".
+Click to add a new plugin to the network, or you can hover over the Plugins menu item and add a new Popular, Recommended, and Favorites plugin to the network.

+You'll see two new menu items under the Site Title menu item in the WP Admin Bar.
+"Network Plugins" & "Plugins" now appear under the Site Title.
+Under the "Network Plugins" menu item, you can see all of the Network Active, Inactive and Must use plugins.
+Under the "Plugins" menu item, you can see the Active and Inactive for each sub-site on the network.

+If you are an admin of a sub-site (you can only activate/deactive plugins):
+You will only see the "Plugins" menu item under the Site Title.
+You'll only be able to see the Active and Inactive plugins on your sub-site.
+Remember, only a super admin can add a plugin.

-With Plugins Admin Bar, you'll never have to click 4 or 5 times just to install a new plugin, ever again.
+With Plugins Admin Bar, you'll never have to click 4 or 5 times just to view or install or a new plugin, ever again.

 == Frequently Asked Questions ==